Oyekunle-Mark/blog/content/posts/bare_bones_x86_kernel.md

 /* place linker script here */
 ```

-The link scripts allows us to explicitly define how the final kernel executable should be built.
+The linker scripts allows us to explicitly define how the final kernel executable should be built.
 We can specify alignment, address offset and sections of the output file.
 The [GNU Linker](https://ftp.gnu.org/old-gnu/Manuals/ld-2.9.1/html_chapter/ld_3.html) documentation on the ld command language is a recommended read for understanding link scripts.

 ## Compiling and Linking

-How you invoke your cross-compiler might be different based on how you install it.
+How you invoke your cross-compiler might be different based on how you installed it.
 So modify the commands in this section to use the right cross-compiler invocation.

 We start by assembling the *boot.s* file with: